troglobit/libuev/README.md

-**NOTE:** On some systems, embedded systems in particular, `time_t` is a 32-bit integer that wraps around in the year 2038.  [libuEv][] cannot protect you against this problem, unfortunately.
+**NOTE:** On some systems, embedded systems in particular, `time_t` is a 32-bit integer that wraps around in the year 2038.  [libuEv][] cannot protect you against this problem, unless you stick to relative timers.

 ```C